jeffkritzman/Music-Viz/README.md

 This code provides a way to take WAV or MP3 files and convert them into CSV files, using R. Version 2 also does word count and sentiment analysis on TXT files holding lyrics.

-"music viz.r" inputs a locally saved audio file and returns a CSV for plotting a spectrogram "music viz 2.r" inputs audio files and lyrics files from Google Drive and returns multiple files, including spectrograms and sentiment analyses, and a metadata file.
+"music viz.r" inputs a locally saved audio file and returns a CSV for plotting a spectrogram.

+"music viz 2.r" inputs audio files and lyrics files from Google Drive and returns multiple files, including spectrograms and sentiment analyses, and a metadata file.

 For the spectrogram functionality, I have borrowed heavily from Hansen Johnson's blog: